Rosetta Stone of Neural Mass Models: Stuart–Landau Oscillator (SL)

 Biologically, SL’s parameters expose the very levers experiments can turn.
 Interpreting the bifurcation parameter as net local E/I gain and neuromodulatory tone frames drugs as \emph{parameter shifts} that move regions toward or away from oscillatory onset; interpreting external input as \emph{forcing} turns stimulation into a probe of the network’s susceptibility, mode by mode.
-Personalizing SL fits thus yields subject‑specific maps of working points and delays that generate testable predictions about which regions and frequencies will respond most—and how those responses reorganize whole‑brain dynamics.
+Personalizing SL fits thus yields subject-specific maps of working points and delays that generate testable predictions about which regions and frequencies will respond most --- and how those responses reorganize whole-brain dynamics.
+Building on this, dynamic sensitivity analysis quantifies how localized stimulation perturbs subject-specific SL/WC fits and identifies the regions whose targeted modulation most efficiently drives transitions between brain states~\cite{vohryzek_dynamic_2023}.
 Finally, because SL admits a linear approximation near the stable focus, one can derive closed‑form spectra and covariances for rapid exploration and uncertainty quantification, then reintroduce nonlinearity as needed; this provides a transparent bridge between analytic tractability and the rich nonlinear phenomena that motivate the model in the first place \cite{PonceAlvarez2024HopfLinear}.

-This system can exhibit a wide array of behaviors---including fixed points and oscillations ---depending on the choice of coupling parameters and external inputs.
-Similar to the phase-only oscillator discussed in Section~\ref{sec:ho}, Wilson--Cowan dynamics unfold in a two-dimensional state space.
-Here, however, the dimensions are the firing rates \((x, y)\) of the two subpopulations, rather than amplitude and phase or Cartesian coordinates.
-This reflects a more \emph{biological} perspective on oscillatory phenomena, wherein excitatory and inhibitory pools generate emergent rhythms through their recurrent interactions.

 \definecolor{coral}{HTML}{F57558} \definecolor{softblue}{HTML}{668EF2} \definecolor{slate}{HTML}{76819D}